240304-Hexaware/Notes/Project/readme.md

 ## Functional Requirements
 A completed project will need to have the following features:
- - ~Authenticate users with registration and login~
+ - ~Authenticate users with registration and login~ now a stretch goal
- - ~Parse fixed-length files based on custom specification~
+ - ~Parse fixed-length files based on custom specification~ now a stretch goal
  - Store parsed records in a database
  - Store fixed-length file metadata in database
  - Archive fixed-length files to block/object storage